kalrnlo/quantize-luau/README.md

 local Quantize = require(Path.To.Quantize)

 local ArrayOfPixels = {{190,197,190}, {202,204,200}, {207,214,210}, {211,214,211}, {205,207,207}}
-local MaximumColorCount = 4
+local MaxColors = 4

-local ColorMap = Quantize(ArrayOfPixels, MaximumColorCount)
+local ColorMap = Quantize(ArrayOfPixels, MaxColors)
 `````

 * `Pixels` - An array of pixels (represented as {R,G,B arrays}) or Color3s to quantize
-* `MaxiumColorCount` - The maximum number of colours allowed in the reduced palette
+* `MaxColors` - The maximum number of colours allowed in the reduced palette

 ##### Reduced Palette